Telogen effluvium is a type of hair loss that anyone can develop. Triggered by physical or psychological stressors, it is quite common.

 After telogen effluvium has stopped, you’ll eventually start to notice the growth of short, fine, fringe hair.

-One research published in the Anais Brasileiros de Dermatologia proposed that hair grows in a triad (front, temples and back of the head) following the resolution of telogen effluvium.
+One study published in the Anais Brasileiros de Dermatologia proposed that hair grows in a triad (front, temples and back of the head) following the resolution of telogen effluvium.
+The researchers noted the growth of fine hair fringes in all these areas.

 How To Fix Telogen Effluvium?

+Since telogen effluvium is self-limiting, it usually doesn’t require any treatment.
+Nevertheless, you should seek medical attention.
 That’s because telogen effluvium may be triggered by an underlying health problem.
 And if it’s not treated, your hair loss will continue.

 For instance, thyroid disorders can cause chronic telogen effluvium.
 Similarly, nutritional deficiencies can cause telogen effluvium.
 And hair loss will continue unless the problem is addressed through necessary changes to the diet.

 However, if the problem is likely to fix itself, like hormonal changes after pregnancy, you might not need to do anything for the telogen effluvium to resolve.

+While no treatment might be needed, your doctor might recommend the use of minoxidil to stimulate hair growth.
 This drug works by dilating blood vessels to deliver more nutrients to the hair follicles.
 Although minoxidil is usually reserved for chronic telogen effluvium.

 You might also be recommended platelet-rich plasma injections for promoting regrowth.

-Keep in mind that a surgical intervention like hair transplant is not really required because telogen effluvium is reversible.
+A surgical intervention like hair transplant is not really required because telogen effluvium is reversible.

 While you’re experiencing telogen effluvium, it’s important that you practise gentle hair care.
 For instance, you should avoid excessive use of heat-styling tools.